beatrizrckr97/kvmbea/README.md

-# Scrits to use on my kvm plan
+# Scripts to use on my kvm plan